 Thinking of ways to increase your visibility in the vast music marketplace?
 Visual branding is a good place to start.

-As the co-founder of Tunedly, a premier music production platform, I have come face to face with the topic recently.
+As the co-founder of Tunedly, I have come face to face with the topic recently.
 Thank you to Symphonic Distribution for giving me the opportunity to share my two cents.
 Let’s get right into it.

 Why is Visual Branding Important?

-To answer this question, imagine yourself as a regular business to customer (B2C) entity, because, essentially, that’s what you are.
-Like a company, you are creating a product (your music) to offer to consumers, in the hope that enough of them will spend their hard-earned cash on what you are offering, so that you can make a living.
-Like a company, you have many competitors vying for the same pieces of the pie (people who will pay for your music).
+To answer this question, try imagining yourself as a regular business to customer (B2C) entity.
+Like a company, you are creating a product (your music) to offer to consumers, in the hope that enough of them will care enough to spend their money on what you are offering, so that you can make a living.

-You see, people are highly visual creatures.
-I am guessing that you probably heard that before, but you’ve probably never thought why.
-Well, sight has always been one of the most used senses – from studying the stars to determine direction back in prehistoric times, to looking at the physical attributes of a person or thing in order to measure health, beauty, size, etc.
+To stand out, this is where visual branding often comes in.
+People are highly visual creatures.
+Sight has always been one of the most used senses – from studying the stars to determine direction back in prehistoric times, to looking at the physical attributes of a person or thing in order to measure health, beauty, size, etc.

 The recent rebranding of my company, which has now been launched as Tunedly, raised several questions about how the new platform should look.
-On paper, it didn’t seem that hard since we already built one website, which we thought looked reasonably okay.
-However, the process was quite challenging; from defining our new identity, to coming up with the right color combinations, deciding on a layout, choosing a logo and images that accurately represented our messaging and vision.
+The process was rather challenging; from defining our new identity, to coming up with the right color combinations, deciding on a layout, choosing a logo and images that accurately represented our messaging and vision.
 It took many brainstorming sessions, countless mock-ups, and many re-dos to get the visuals right.

 The way you present your music to your audience has to fall in line with your overall brand.
-Do you want your band to be seen as cool, friendly, futuristic, traditional, modern, loud, gothic?
-That’s just a few adjectives to consider when creating your visual message, and once you decide what it is, it has to be consistent with the content you use going forward, from your CD covers and YouTube channel thumbnail, to your Facebook cover photo and website banner.
+Do you want your band to be seen as cool, friendly, futuristic, traditional, romantic, modern, optimistic?
+Those are just a few adjectives to consider when creating your visual message.
+Once you decide what it is, it is a recommended practice to remain consistent with the visual content you use going forward, from your CD covers and website banner, to your Facebook cover photo and YouTube channel thumbnail (if you use all those platforms).

 Based on my experience with working on Tunedly, here are a few takeaways that I hope will help you create a successful visual branding strategy.